top of page

 Structural integration addresses how load is distributed.
 Song addresses something equally fundamental: how much of the nervous system's output is actually contributing to the task.

 Most movement is clouded by motor noise, unnecessary muscle activation that doesn't contribute to the intended task but consumes resources as though it does.
-This noise typically manifests in three overlapping forms:
+This noise typically manifests in three forms:

 • Anticipatory bracing: where the system tenses before movement begins, front-loading a cost that hasn't yet been earned by any actual demand.
+The body prepares for a threat that may not materialise at the predicted intensity, or in the predicted direction, burning resources and reducing movement precision before a single useful action has been taken.

 These patterns are not random.
 They typically represent the nervous system's protective response to perceived instability or uncertainty, a safety tax imposed by a brain that doesn't fully trust the structure it inhabits.
 If a joint doesn't feel stable, the brain locks it with co-contraction.
 If a movement pattern feels uncertain, the system braces before engaging.
 The protection is real, but the metabolic cost is substantial, and in a well-integrated structure, largely unnecessary.